 Erin McKiernan, PhD

-Erin McKiernan is a researcher at the National Institute of Public Health in Mexico.
+Erin McKiernan, PhD, is a researcher at the National Institute of Public Health in Mexico.
 She works in experimental and computational neuroscience, and is an advocate for open access, open data, and open science.

 Phillip Popovich, PhD